Corn tea is a popular Korean beverage made from roasted corn kernels. A mild light drink, it can be prepared hot or cold.

 When boiling the water with the corn kernels, the corn will burst, letting the flavors extract into the water.

 With just steeping in hot water, it doesn’t produce as strong of a flavor.

 How to Make Corn Tea Using Whole Kernels

 Making corn tea is as easy as boiling water.

 Put three tablespoons of whole corn kernels into four cups of water and bring to boil, then lower the heat down to a simmer for about 15 minutes.

 You can drink it while it’s hot or have it cold by cooling down the tea and serving it over ice.

 How to Make Corn Tea Using Tea Bags

-Since the corn in tea bags are crushed, it brews much quicker and why it can be cold brewed.
+Since the corn kernels in tea bags are crushed, it brews much quicker and is why it can be cold brewed.